dlesbre/bibtex-autocomplete/README.md

   punctuation, but titles with missing words will not match.
 - If one or more authors are present, entries with no common authors will not match.
 Authors are compared using lower case last names only.
-Be sure to use one of the correct BibTeX format for the author field:
+Be sure to use one of the correct BibTeX formats for the author field:
   ```bibtex
   author = {First Last and Last, First and First von Last}
   ```